TheMicronauts/TORAIZ-AS-1-Help/README.md

 ### MIDI cheat sheet

 The TORAIZ AS-1 MIDI implementation is comprehensive.
 All sound parameters can be set and automated directly from the DAW.

-I've listed them in this Google Sheets table along with their corresponding controls and value ranges:
+They are listed in this Google Sheets table along with their corresponding controls and value ranges:

 https://docs.google.com/spreadsheets/d/1XDerLaoKoy6zsbu0w4pXwNQaluc6XFW1W9XfXDOYYyM